knowitall/openie/README.md

 There are two formats--a simple format made for ease of reading and a columnated format used for machine processing.
-The format can be specified with either `--format simple` or `--format columnated`.
+The format can be specified with either `--format simple` or `--format column`.
 The simple format is chosen by default.

 #### Simple Format